astra-sim/astra-sim/README.md

 # Clone the repository
 $ git clone https://github.com/astra-sim/astra-sim.git

-# Build the repository
+# cloning the repository
-#  - You will be asked what network backend to download: gem5 or ns3.
-It will be cloned into the network folder.
-#  - The SCALE-Sim compute model will be cloned to the compute folder
-$ cd astra-sim/astra-sim
+$ cd astra-sim
+$ git submodule init
-$ ./build.sh
+$ git submodule update
 ```

-#### Instructions for running Garnet2.0 as network simulator
+#### Instructions for compiling & running Garnet2.0 as network simulator
-1. Enter gem5 when prompted by build.sh.
-This will clone the https://github.com/georgia-tech-synergy-lab/gem5_astra repository inside the astra-sim/network folder
-2. Go to network/gem5_astra
-3. Run: "./my_scripts/build_Garnet_standalone.sh" to build the garnet network simulator.
-4. Go to astra_runs/ directory
+1. Run "./build/astra_garnet/build.sh -c" to compile and integrate astra-sim with gem5 (-l flag will clean the cpmpilation)
+2. Run an example inside the examples/ directory with garnet as a backend. example: "examples/run_allreduce.sh -n garnet"
+3. The results of example script runs will be dumped inside "examples/results/" path the detailed and EndToEnd csv files for this run are stored there (times are in microseconds in the

-5. Run: "./sampleDLRM_a2a.sh runName" where runName is an arbitrary name you choose for this specific run.
-This will run a toy DLRM model over a physical alltoall topology.
+NOTE: you can also run "./sampleDLRM_torus.sh runName" for step 5 instead.
+This will run a toy DLRM model over a physical 3D torus.

+NOTE: The on-screen reported delays after the end of simulation are in cycles while the delays inside the csv files are in terms of microSeconds.

+#### Instructions for compiling & running analytical backend as network simulator
+1. Run "./build/astra_analytical/build.sh -c" to compile and integrate astra-sim with gem5 (-l flag will clean the cpmpilation)
+2. Run an example inside the examples/ directory with garnet as a backend. example: "examples/run_allreduce.sh -n analytical"
-6. After the sim finishes, go to ../astra_results/runName-a2a directory, the detailed and EndToEnd csv files for this run are stored there (times are in microseconds in the csv files)
+3. The results of example script runs will be dumped inside "examples/results/" path the detailed and EndToEnd csv files for this run are stored there (times are in microseconds in the

 NOTE: you can also run "./sampleDLRM_torus.sh runName" for step 5 instead.
 This will run a toy DLRM model over a physical 3D torus.